otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 #### Retrieving published prekeys from a prekey service

-An entity asks the service for prekey messages from a particular subject, for example, "bob@xmpp.net".
+An entity asks the service for prekey messages from a particular party, for example, "bob@xmpp.net".
 Use the resourcePart of a JID to say which versions you are interested on, for example "45" if you are interested on verisons "4" and "5".

 ```
   <message